Want to improve your family’s diet? Instead of buying the mediocre commercial products, make junk food yourself — at home, for cheaper.

 Overtime, I applied the same philosophy to my housekeeping habits: it’s cheaper to do our own home repairs, change the oil in our cars ourselves, forego a maid, and of course, cook our meals at home from scratch.

 DIY is a great way to save money, but it’s also a good way to make improvements to the way you do things.
-Whether it’s clothing, home improvements, car maintenance, or food, you can afford an upgrade if you make it yourself.
+Whether it’s clothing, home improvements, car maintenance, or food, you can afford an upgrade if you can do the work yourself.

 When it comes to improving one’s diet, DIY can be a huge motivator as well as a built-in control.